 Located in the province of Mindanao, the little island of Camiguin is not so well known as Palawan or Siargao.
 It’s easily accessible by ferry from Bohol or by plane from Cebu.

-You should stay at least 3 complete days in Camiguin Island to be able to enjoy the snorkeling spots, sunsets, islands and the delicious food.
+You should stay at least 3 complete days in Camiguin Island to be able to enjoy the snorkeling spots, sunsets, islands, and delicious food.
 The best way to move around is to rent a motorbike but there are also tricycles and jeepneys available around the island.

 Recommended by Taylor from Taverna Travels